prikhi/pencil/docs/source/reference/behaviours.rst

 ^^^^^^^^^^^

 * **attributeName**: name of attribute.
-* **value**: value is assigned to propertyName.
+* **value**: value to assign to propertyName.
 * **namespace**: namespace URI that this attribute is in.
 If the attribute has no namespace, the namespace argument can be omitted.

 Result
 ^^^^^^

-The "attributeName" attribute of the target object is assigned with the provided value.
+The "attributeName" attribute of the target object is assigned the provided value.

 Example
 ^^^^^^^